+- Early schemes were centralized.

 - Involve a trusted bank to:

 - Authenticate users.

 - Hold users' accounts.

 - Authorize customers to issue lottery tickets.

 - Audit the lottery and manage payments.

 - We will explore the scheme of [Rivest, 1997].

 - The original version that is based on an interactive coin tossing protocol.